haganWu/RNHybridApp_AnIOS/ios/Pods/Flipper-PeerTalk/README.md

 Facebook's [Origami](http://facebook.github.io/origami/) uses PeerTalk for it's Origami Live iOS app (in fact, this is where PeerTalk was first used, back in 2012)

-This *probably* means that you can use PeerTalk for apps aiming at the App Store.
+This *probably* means that you can use PeerTalk for apps aiming at the App1 Store.

 ## Getting started